 Collecting the letters in the word "SPECIAL" during their short red phase is a primary goal of Lady Bug.
-Doing so will net a special bonus depending on the version you're playing.
-In Arcade Lady Bug, collecting the SPECIAL bonus will give you credit for a free game.
+Doing so will net a special bonus depending on the version of the game.
+In Arcade Lady Bug, collecting the SPECIAL bonus will give players credit for a free game.
 In the Colecovision version, collecting the SPECIAL bonus will send Lady Bug to a "Vegetable Harvest" stage with no enemies and many high value vegetables to eat.
 The Intellivision version has no SPECIAL bonus.

 Collecting the letters in the word "EXTRA" during their middle-grade yellow phase with net the player a bonus life in all versions of the game.
-In addition, you are automatically skipped to the next stage.
-As the word EXTRA has only three unique letter instesl of SPECIAL's five, it is much easier to complete this bonus.
+In addition, players are automatically skipped to the next stage.
+As the word EXTRA has only three unique letter instead of SPECIAL's five, it is much easier to complete this bonus.

 Collecting any letter outside of its affiliated color will net points, however will not go toward spelling its word.
 For instance, collecting a red letter "X" in ineffective towards the EXTRA bonus.
-However, the player scores more points for red letter versus yellow, and yellow versus blue, so collecting red letters that are extraneous can still help pad your score.
-Also, vowels like "E" and "A" can be collected either red or yellow depending on which bonus word you intend to spell.
+However, the player scores more points for red letters versus yellow, and yellow versus blue, so collecting red letters that are extraneous can still help pad the score.
+Also, vowels like "E" and "A" can be collected either red or yellow depending on which bonus word the player intends to spell.